 - All plants subjected to internal and external quality audits and inspections at least once a year.

-Bodycote's business processes are inherently risky and there is a possibility that a major fire or utility outage could lead to closure of a facility's operation.
-In addition a number of sites are exposed to natural hazards, such as earthquakes, flooding and storms.
+Bodycote's business processes are inherently risky and there is a possibility that a major fire such as that suffered in 2016 at the Huntington Park facility (USA) or utility outage could lead to closure of a facility's operation.
+In addition, a number of sites are exposed to natural hazards, such as earthquakes, flooding and storms.

 - Independent insurer inspections to assess hazard and business interruption risks.